howardroark/TemplateView/README.md

 If any View is passed a constructed `model` as a contructor option, it's data will automatically become a part of the Template context.
 Any changes to the state of that data will trigger a full render of the tree.
+Subsiquently any changes to the state of a `collection` will trigger a render as well.
 The ancestor View can be passed a unique constructed model known as the `state`.
 This data will be extended into every Template context within the tree and changes to it will also trigger a new tree render.
 Additionally each View can be passed a `templateContext` constructor